-This article will explain various cloud cost optimization best practices that can help you to build a strategy to reduce cloud bills.
+This article will explain various best practices for cloud cost optimization that can help reduce cloud bills.

 What is cloud cost optimization?

-Cloud cost optimization is the practice of reducing or rightsizing your overall cloud spending with some common strategies.
+Cloud cost optimization is the practice of reducing or rightsizing your overall cloud spending with a few common strategies.
 These include:

 - Identifying mismanaged resources